wayneluke/vb_cl_tools/readme.md

 This is a series of command line tools that I have created over the years to help manage vBulletin on my local machine.
 All of these were developed and tested on macOS.
 While ZSH is my primary shell, these use the BASH processor.

-These scripts are vBulletin version agnostic.
-They should operate with any version but are geared towards vB5 and vB6.
+> Note: While these scripts are not tied to a specific vBulletin version, they are intended to work with vBulletin 6 and higher.
+I do not know how they will work with older versions.

 ## Setup